PeopleForBikes/brokenspoke-analyzer/docs/source/commands.md

 bna export local-calver usa "santa rosa" "new mexico"
 ```

-The final directory structure follows the PeopleForBike convention
+The final directory structure follows the PeopleForBikes convention
 `<output_dir>/<country>/<region>/<city>/<calver>` and the structure will look
 like this: